Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 ## <a name="setup"></a>Setting Up the Azure data science environment for advanced analytics

 In this tutorial we will demonstrate loading data to SQL DW, data exploration, feature engineering.
-[Sample scripts](./SQL_Explorations.sql) are shared in GitHub.
+[Sample script](./SQL_Explorations.sql) is shared in GitHub.

 To set up your Azure Data Science environment, follow the steps below.